advocations/skype/Skype/WebSDK/UseConversationControl.md

   ```

-- Inside of the previous callback method, add a callback for changes in the chat channel state of the added conversation.
+- Inside of the previous callback method, add a callback for changes in the audio channel state of the added conversation.

-    When the state of the channel is changed to 'Notified', an invitation to chat has been received.
+    When the state of the channel is changed to 'Notified', an invitation to talk has been received.
 To show the [Conversation Control](ConversationControl.md),
     call the  **renderConversation** method on the **UIApplicationInstance**.

     >note: The default conversation modality is chat.
 If you want the conversation audio or vidio modality to be enabled when the conversation control